Is Chevallier-Polarski-Linder dark energy a mirage?: Results and discussion

 Equipped with the results of the pressure-to-energy-density ratio parameters $(w_0, w_a)$, we direct our focus towards the remaining cosmological parameters: $\Omega_\mathrm{m}$, $H_0$ and $\Omega_\mathrm{b}$.
-The corner plot in Fig.~\ref{fig:triangle_FULL} presents the marginalized posteriors of $(\Omega_\mathrm{m}, H_0, \Omega_\mathrm{b}, w_0, w_a)$ for the CBS combination, comparing the CPL parameterization with the key representatives of Sqrt$n$ and $n$Tanh.
-A visual inspection reveals that posteriors involving $(\Omega_\mathrm{m}, H_0, \Omega_\mathrm{b})$ are visually indistinguishable from each other, while $w_0$ contours for Sqrt and Tanh ($4$th row in Fig.~\ref{fig:triangle_FULL}) exhibit slight shifts, and $w_a$ contours ($5$th row in Fig.~\ref{fig:triangle_FULL}) shift more appreciably towards negative values.
+The corner plot in Fig.~\ref{fig:triangle_FULL} presents the marginalized posteriors of $(\Omega_\mathrm{m}, H_0, \Omega_\mathrm{b}, w_0, w_a)$ for the CBS combination, comparing the CPL parametrization with the key representatives of Sqrt$n$ and $n$Tanh.
+A visual inspection reveals that posteriors involving $(\Omega_\mathrm{m}, H_0, \Omega_\mathrm{b})$ are visually indistinguishable from each other, while $w_0$ contours for Sqrt and Tanh (fourth row in Fig.~\ref{fig:triangle_FULL}) exhibit slight shifts, and $w_a$ contours (fifth row in Fig.~\ref{fig:triangle_FULL}) shift more appreciably towards negative values.

-Analysis of Tab.~\ref{tab:results} indicates minimal differences across parameterizations within a fixed data framework, except for Sqrt and Tanh ($n = 1$) in the CMB$+$BAO setting, showing deviations up to $\sim 0.5\sigma$.
-This occurs because when parameterizing the DE EoS the Hubble function is the primary cosmological observable influenced, being dependent on the integrated energy density of DE, effectively smoothing out variations on $w(a)$.
-Consequently, large variations in $w(a)$ lead to small shifts in the Hubble function, and since many observables involve further integration of the latter, the differences at the level of the EoS are even more attenuated~\cite{Maor:2000jy, dePutter:2008wt}.
+Analysis of Table~\ref{tab:results} indicates minimal differences across parametrizations within a fixed data framework, except for Sqrt and Tanh ($n = 1$) in the CMB$+$BAO setting, showing deviations up to $\sim 0.5\sigma$.
+This occurs because when parametrizing the DE EOS the Hubble function is the primary cosmological observable influenced, being dependent on the integrated energy density of DE, effectively smoothing out variations on $w(a)$.
+Consequently, large variations in $w(a)$ lead to small shifts in the Hubble function, and since many observables involve further integration of the latter, the differences at the level of the EOS are even more attenuated~\cite{Maor:2000jy, dePutter:2008wt}.
 For this reason, $w(a)$ parameters are less tightly constrained than other cosmological parameters~\cite{Maor:2001ku}.